Samuel Gridley Howe: Greek Revolution

 Howe did not remain in Massachusetts for long after graduating.
 In 1824, shortly after Howe was certified to practice medicine, he became fired by enthusiasm for the Greek Revolution and the example of his idol, Lord Byron.
 Howe fled the memory of an unhappy love affair and sailed for Greece, where he joined the Greek army as a surgeon.

 In Greece, his services were not confined to the duties of a surgeon but were of a more military nature.
 Howe's bravery, enthusiasm, and ability as a commander, as well as his humanity, won him the title "the Lafayette of the Greek Revolution."
-Howe returned to the United States in 1827, to raise funds and supplies to help alleviate the famine and suffering in Greece.
+Howe returned to the United States in 1827 to raise funds and supplies to help alleviate the famine and suffering in Greece.
 Howe's fervid appeals enabled him to collect about $60,000, which he spent on provisions, clothing, and the establishment of a relief depot for refugees near Aegina.
 He later formed another colony for exiles on the Isthmus of Corinth.
 Afterward, Howe wrote an account of the revolt, Historical Sketch of the Greek Revolution, which was published in 1828.
+He brought back with him Lord Byron's helmet, which he later had on display in his house in Boston.

 Samuel Gridley Howe brought many Greek refugee children back with him to the United States to educate them.
 Two who later gained prominence were John Celivergos Zachos, who became an abolitionist and activist for women's rights, and Christophorus P. Castanis.
 Castanis survived the Chios massacre.
 He later wrote a memoir about these events, The Greek Exile, Or, a Narrative of the Captivity and Escape of Christophorus Plato Castanis (1851).
 He mentioned both Dr. Howe and John Celivergos Zachos in this book.

 Howe continued his medical studies in Paris.
 His enthusiasm for a republican form of government led him to take part in the July Revolution.

 Work for the blind

 In 1831, Howe returned to the United States.
 Through his friend Dr. John Dix Fisher, a Boston physician who had started a movement there as early as 1826 to establish a school for the blind, he had learned of a similar school founded in Paris by Valentin Haüy.
 A committee organized by Fisher proposed to Howe that he direct establishing a New England Asylum for the Blind at Boston.
-He took up the project with characteristic ardor, and set out at once for Europe to investigate the problem.
+He took up the project with characteristic ardor and set out at once for Europe to investigate the problem.